Bill Schillings | Director & Founder

 Originally from Calgary, Canada, Philip played competitive tennis from the age of 7.
 After winning numerous provincial titles, he picked up 3 national junior titles, including the 2006 Indoor Singles U16 Championship.
 Philip spent three years at the Chris Evert Tennis Academy where he got his ITF ranking to 280 while being able to train with ATP players including Sebastein Grosjean, Greg Rusedski and Vincent Spadea.
 From there Philip played 4 years of Div 1 tennis at Elon University.
 As an Elon Phoenix he received 1st team All Conference accolades in both singles and doubles.
 Philip helped the Phoenix capture the SOCON regular season title in 2011.
 He graduated from Elon as the school record holder for career doubles wins and single season doubles wins, and also was the first Elon Tennis player to get a bid into the NCAA championships after reaching a school record doubles ranking of #20 in 2009.

 Post-grad, Philip played a short time on the tour before calling it a career and jumping into coaching.
 Philip joined the Smith & Stearns Tennis Academy coaching staff in 2013, after loving coaching in Canada.
 For almost three years, Philip worked with juniors of all levels, traveled to ITF’s and National championships and some pro tournaments when he worked with Nadja Gilchrist, who he helped get into the top 500 of the WTA rankings.
+He is now settled in Charlotte with his wife Melissa and son Lukas working with us at CTA.

 favorite movie: Ace Ventura